 If you are unable to meet the NFPA 1582 medical requirements, you may not qualify for employment as a firefighter.
 You may want to consider other options in the fire service such as fire protection engineer, fire inspector, investigation, sprinkler installation, etc.

-A Fire Technology Secretary will notify candidates, by mail, of:
+An Academy Coordinator will notify candidates, by email, of:

 - Basic Fire Academy start date

 - Pre-Academy (P.A.M.) meeting date